Neutral / cushion / high arch

 Delivering enough slip resistance on the trail is the shoe’s 5.5-mm FeelTrue rubber outsole.
 V-shaped lugs engineered at opposing angles populate its surface, enabling runners to plant their feet on unpredictable terrain with the right amount of grip.
 This outsole configuration is also utilized in the Xero Shoes TerraFlex.

 For extra cushioning underfoot, the sandal comes with a 2 mm thick removable insole.
 It has a cupped heel design to keep the rearfoot centered as much as possible.

 The Prio’s low-top upper is made of a lightweight and flexible synthetic material.
 Its ankle cuff and tongue are adequately padded for additional comfort.
 For breathability, its sides and forefoot come with perforations.
 For extra toe protection, on the other hand, its front tip is engineered with a sturdy rand.

-Completing the shoe’s upper is its lacing system.
+Completing the upper of this Xero Shoes running gear is its lacing system.
 Regular lace holes and fabric loops make up its combination eyelets.
 The fabric loops, in particular, are integrated with the shoe’s reflective straps.